richgel999/bc7enc_rdo/README.md

 ./bc7enc -1 -z1.0 -zd32768 -L18 blah.png
 ```

 This sets the BC1 encoder to level 18 (highest quality), the LZ dictionary size to 32KB (the highest setting that makes sense for Deflate).
-Dictionary sizes of 4KB or 8KB (the default) are way faster and are almost as effective.
+Dictionary sizes of 2KB (the default) to 8KB are way faster and in practice are almost as effective.
+The maximum dictionary setting supported by the command line tool is 64KB, but this would be very slow.

 RDO mode is also supported with BC4, using the -4 option.
 RDO BC3/5 (which are just variants of BC1/4) are coming next.